drobb2020/flasker/README.md

 ### Prerequisites

 You will need a version of Python installed greater than 3.6.
 You can run this on Windows, MacOS, or Linux.
-My project was created on a Mac.
+My project was created on a Mac, and the following installation commands are valid on a Mac, but are different on Windows!

 ### Installation